Awais2805/talos/README.md

   X -.-> D1
 ```

-Schema discovery runs on the parquet zone before labels exist; statistical profiling runs after labelling, because every statistic it produces is grouped by label class.

 Source XML diagrams live in [`docs/diagrams/`](docs/diagrams)

 Note: **every stage reads zone _n_ and writes zone _n+1_, and never mutates its input.** Raw pcap archives are immutable.
 That is what makes a provenance achievable.